Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 The advertising ID is preserved between app upgrades, is saved and restored during the standard application backup process, available via [Signals](../signals/), and is removed at uninstall.

 {% hint style="info" %}
-If `identity.adidEnabled` set to false, the advertising identifier is not set or stored.
-Also, if the current SDK privacy status is `optedout`, the advertising identifier is not set.
+If the current SDK privacy status is `optedout`, the advertising identifier is not set.
 {% endhint %}

 {% tabs %}